streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 - Download/acquire SF tool for sinking to files (how does this work exactly?)
 - Create protobuf for sink tool? (is this required for files sinks?)
 - Run and test sink tool (need commands, etc., they aren't provided anywhere)

+I found the map_json_transfers mapper in the substreams-eth-token-transfers project that uses the eth.filesink.v1.rs and eth.token.transfers.v1.rs protobufs.
+Do we want to convolute this documentation with Transfers?
+That feels like a lot of code that will obfuscate what we're attempting to explain, which is sinking to files.
+Wouldn't it be adequate to simply identify and extract information from the Block for whatever chain we use for the code example?

+I found the following embedded in the start.sh in the /devel/sink-local of the substreams-sink-files repo.
+It appears that this is the command we'll need to use to run the sink to files.
+Is that correct?
+(Obviously changing values, etc. for our code.)

+exec $sink run \
+    "--encoder=lines" \
+    "--state-store=$output_dir/working/state.yaml" \
+ "${SUBSTREAMS_ENDPOINT:-"mainnet.eth.streamingfast.io:443"}" \
+    "gs://staging.dfuseio-global.appspot.com/substreams/eth-token-transfers/spkg/substreams-v0.3.0.spkg" \
+    "${SUBSTREAMS_MODULE:-"map_json_transfers"}" \
+ "$output_dir/out" \
+    "$@"

 NOTES: